Lizzy Yarnold starts Sochi Olympic season with gold as British Skeleton sliders impress at World Cup 1

 It was a terrific weekend for Bath-based British Skeleton athletes with Lizzy Yarnold winning gold and University of Bath student Dom Parsons taking bronze at the opening World Cup event of the season.

-Yarnold, who trains at the University, finished second behind Noelle Pikus-Pace in Calgary, Canada, but was upgraded to gold after the American was disqualified.
+Yarnold, who trains at the University of Bath, finished second behind Noelle Pikus-Pace in Calgary, Canada, but was upgraded to gold after the American was disqualified.

 University of Bath graduate Shelley Rudman just missed out on the medals in fourth.